nl-design-system/documentatie/figma/figma-components.md

 ## Publishing components

 When publishing components via Libraries → Publish try publishing in small batches with a detailed description of what has changed and whether there are any breaking changes.

+It is good practice to accept component changes in each file that uses an instance of the changed component.
+This allows to pinpoint any potential bugs right away.
+Updating components in bulk makes it harder to pinpoint any potential bugs and tracing it back to a specific publication.